-During November 2015, the Commonwealth Environmental Water Holder (CEWH) and the Murray-Darling Basin Authority's The Living Murray are providing environmental water to South Australia.
-The environmental water will provide in-channel, Chowilla anabranch, Lower Lakes and Coorong environmental and water quantity and quality benefits.
+During December 2015, the Commonwealth Environmental Water Holder (CEWH) and the Murray-Darling Basin Authority's The Living Murray are providing environmental water to South Australia.
+The environmental water will provide in-channel, Chowilla anabranch, Lower Lakes and Coorong environmental and water quality benefits.